 5. The Herringbone Pattern

-This is a tricky tiling pattern, with a column of tiles at a 45 degree angle matched in mirror image by the next column, to form a V shape.
-It gives an excellent illusion of width and depth, and is popular on driveways and patios as well as for splashbacks.
+This is a tricky tiling pattern, with a column of tiles at a 45-degree angle matched in mirror image by the next column, to form a V shape.
+It gives an excellent illusion of width and depth and is popular on driveways and patios as well as for splashbacks.
 Browse our ranges here if you're interested!

 6. The Basket Weave Pattern